-Nominees for election Independent Non- independent Reason(s) explaining the non-indepence status
+Nominees for election Independent Non independent Reason(s) explaining the non-independence status

-Chantal Bélanger ٧
+Chantal Bélanger ✓

-André P. Brosseau ٧
+André P. Brosseau ✓ André P. Brosseau is not independent because he is receiving consultant services fees having a value of more than \$ 75,000, since January 1, 2025.

-Michèle Colpron ٧
+Michèle Colpron ✓

-Lise Croteau ٧
+Lise Croteau ✓

-Sylvie Lalande ٧
+Sylvie Lalande ✓

-The Right Honourable Brian Mulroney ٧ The Right Honourable Brian Mulroney is not independent because he is a senior partner of the law firm Norton Rose Fulbright Canada LLP, principal legal counsels to the Corporation and its subsidiaries.
-In addition, he receives consulting fees (please refer to the "Directors Compensation Table" of this Circular).
+Érik Péladeau √ Érik Péladeau is not independent because of his family ties with Pierre Karl Péladeau, the controlling shareholder and President and Chief Executive Officer of the Corporation.

-Érik Péladeau ٧ Érik Péladeau is not independent because of the family ties with Pierre Karl Péladeau, controlling shareholder and President and Chief Executive Officer of the Corporation.
+Jean B. Péladeau ✓ Jean B. Péladeau is not independent because of his family ties with Pierre Karl Péladeau, the controlling shareholder and President and Chief Executive Officer of the Corporation.

-Jean B. Péladeau ٧ Jean B. Péladeau is not independent because of the family ties with Pierre Karl Péladeau, controlling shareholder and President and Chief Executive Officer of the Corporation.
+Frantz Saintellemy ✓